vebbis321/thel.foo/content/posts/validation/index.md

 }
 ```

-And remove all the validaion code in `viewDidLoad`.
+And remove all the validation code in `viewDidLoad`.

 Now since we know that the enum case for the `CustomTextFieldType` is the same cases as our `ValidationType`, and it is big chance that it stays that way, we can actually transform one enum into the other.
 Then you might ask: Why don't just use one for both?
 Even though we duplicate the naming cases, I still think we have better code with two enums, since one should belong to the `CustomTextField` class and one should be for the `ValidationType`, if we didn't do that the naming would be `CustomTextFieldValidationType` which doesn't make sense.
 So let me show you what we can do with the `rawValue`.

-Assign a string `rawValue` to the ValidationType.
+Assign a string `rawValue` to the `ValidationType`.

 ```swift
 enum ValidatorType: String {